benquick123/motor_learning/README.md

 - `force_direction`: either "forward" or "backward".
 Determines the direction of the perturbation.
 Used only when "force_mode" is "regular".
 - `force_mode`: either "regular", "none" or "channel" depending on whether we want to create perturbations (regular mode), no perturbation (none mode) or help the participant (channel mode).
 - `force_multiplication`: the coefficient of the perturbation, used when "force_mode" is "regular" or "channel".
 - `catch_trial_idxs`: the trials in which the perturbation is "randomly" turned off.
 Only used in the trial_mode branch.
 If empty, there are no catch trials.
+Indices of the catch trials start from 0.
 - `pause_frequency`: the frequency of pauses in number of trials.
 Only used in the trial_mode branch.
 - `pause_duration`: the duration of the pauses in seconds between blocks, as frequent as specified by the "pause_frequency" parameter.
 Only used in the trial_mode branch.